D. J. Alexander: Kansas City Chiefs

-Alexander was drafted in the fifth round with the 172nd pick of the 2015 NFL draft by the Kansas City Chiefs despite not being invited to the NFL combine.
+Alexander was selected in the fifth round with the 172nd pick of the 2015 NFL draft by the Kansas City Chiefs despite not being invited to the NFL Combine.
 A good showing at Oregon State pro day prompted the Chiefs to select him.

 As a rookie in 2015, Alexander played all 16 games making 16 tackles and a forced fumble.

 Having little expectations at regular snaps, Alexander performed better at special teams.
-He finished the 2016 year by playing 16 games with one start.
+He finished the 2016 season by playing 16 games with one start.
 He was named to his first Pro Bowl as a special teamer.

 Seattle Seahawks

 On July 28, 2017, Alexander was traded to the Seattle Seahawks in exchange for Kevin Pierre-Louis.

 On September 1, 2018, Alexander was waived by the Seahawks.

 Philadelphia Eagles

 On September 2, 2018, Alexander was claimed off waivers by the Philadelphia Eagles.

 Jacksonville Jaguars

 On May 1, 2019, Alexander signed with the Jacksonville Jaguars.
 He was placed on injured reserve on October 22, 2019 with a foot injury.